Youssef Boutros Ghali: Post-revolution exile

 On 31 January 2011, as part of Hosni Mubarak's responses to the 2011 Egyptian protests, the government of Prime Minister Ahmed Nazif resigned and Boutros-Ghali, declining to participate in the following government led by Prime Minister designate Ahmed Shafik, was replaced as Minister of Finance by Samir Radwan.
 Then, on 4 February 2011, the IMF reported that Boutros-Ghali had resigned the Chairmanship of the International Monetary and Financial Committee (IMFC).

 On 11 February 2011, just prior to Mubarak's resignation, the VIP lounge at Cairo Airport opened to accommodate Boutros-Ghali and his wife before they flew to Lebanon while other ex-regime officials, including Mubarak himself, were targeted with travel bans, asset freezes, and even arrests.
 During the chaotic three years that followed Boutros-Ghali along with many other ministers were subjected to legal proceedings.
 All, including Boutros-Ghali have been rehabilitated under the Sisi administration.
 With Boutros-Ghali residing abroad, the final steps are taking somewhat longer in winding their way through the legal system.
 Boutros-Ghali and two of his three sons are now permanent residents of the United Kingdom.

 Writings

 Boutros-Ghali published texts on exchange rate and monetary policy, external debt problems and debt relief issues, IMF programs, fiscal discipline and exchange rate market reforms.

 Personal life

 Boutros-Ghali speaks fluent Arabic, English, French, Italian and Spanish.
 His uncle, Boutros Boutros-Ghali, was Secretary-General of the United Nations from 1992 to 1996.
 He and his wife have three sons, Nader, Naguib and Youssef.
-While in London, in October 2011 his wife, Michele, died from a thoracic aneurism.
+While in London, in October 2011 his wife, Michele, died from a thoracic aneurysm.
 The death was unexpected and sudden and devastated the family.